gagneurlab/ukbb-utils-gagneur/README.md

-# UKBGym processing applets
+# UKBB processing applets

-DNAnexus applets for working with UKB data, particularly for running the UKBB analyses of [UKBGym](https://github.com/gagneurlab/ukbbgym/tree/main/ukbb).
+DNAnexus applets for working with UKBB data, particularly for running the UKBB analyses of [UKBGym](https://github.com/gagneurlab/ukbbgym/tree/main/ukbb).
 Each applet is one step of the pipeline and runs on the RAP as a standalone job.
-All applets listed below need to be run in order to prepare required UKBGym data.
+All applets listed below need to be run in order to prepare the required UKBB data.

 ```